 This mode is initialized when FCR0=1 and IER0, IER1, IER2, and IER3 are all 0.
-In polling mode, the user can poll the LSR directly to check the transmitter and receiver status.
-Since the receiver and transmitter are controlled separately, either one or both can be in polling mode.
+In polling mode the user must poll the LSR to check the transmitter and receiver status.
+Since the receiver and transmitter are controlled separately either one or both can be in polling mode.

-There is no trigger level reached or timeout condition indicated on the Interrupt pin in the FIFO Polling Mode, however, the RCVR and XMIT FIFOs are still fully capable of holding characters.
+There is no trigger level reached or timeout condition indicated in the FIFO Polling Mode, however, the RCVR and XMIT FIFOs are still fully capable of holding characters.